 Unfairness and huge discrepancies in the reward system causes resentment and alienation that leads to civil strife and foments prejudice and scapegoating.
 It threatens peace and progress at community, national and international level.

-4) Freedom of Information.
-Freedom of information is essential for all the above to be effective, citizens, voters cannot take meaningful decisions or judge the performance of their governments or administration without Freedom of Information.
+Freedom of information and expression is essential for all the above to be effective, citizens, voters cannot take meaningful decisions or judge the performance of their governments or administration without Freedom of Information.
 And this includes not only the freedom to find out what information is being kept on individuals, but also freedom to find out official information on public issues, who is taking the decisions and on what basis.

 We also need a free press that can be relied upon to take full account of the public ‘right to know’, over and above its own biases and sectional interests.

 This is not just the ‘free press’ we have now which is a license for those who own and control the press, but genuine freedom that could come from wider media ownership, an insistence on honest and objective reporting with penalties for infringement; a right of reply and measures to improve the access for individuals or small organisations.
-An independent ‘Campaign for Press Freedom’ advocated decades ago by the Glasgow Media Group is still in being – Who has heard of it? - Your Right To Know http://www.yrtk.org/ - http://www.direct.gov.uk/
+‘Campaign for Press Freedom’ advocated decades ago by the Glasgow Media Group is still in being though it is a shaddow of its former idealism But there have been successes in Freedom of Information legislation - Your Right To Know http://www.yrtk.org/ - http://www.direct.gov.uk/

-Imagine a world in which countries on every continent, from the US to Russia, the Balkans, the Middle East - Israel, Palestine, Saudi Arabia, Iran Iraq, Central and South East Asia, North and sub-Saharan Africa, and the South American Republics - were left/liberal, secular democracies.
+Imagine a world in which countries on every continent, from the US to Russia, the Balkans, the Middle East - Israel, Palestine, Saudi Arabia, Iran Iraq, Central and South East Asia, North and sub-Saharan Africa, and the South American Republics - were left/liberal, secular democracies, based on co-operation and human rights!

-Poverty, the Sectarianism of Fanatical Religious Extremism, including Evangelical Christianity and Power Politics are the real WMD - And what are we doing about it?
+Poverty, the Sectarianism of Fanatical Religious Extremism, including Evangelical Christianity and the Power Politics of Capitalism are the real WMD - And what are we doing about it?

 Sue Mayer - Conway Hall - Jan 2005